By Jimmy Sexton

 Dubai has no individual income, estate, or wealth taxes, and no corporate income tax; although a corporate tax of 9% will be introduced in 2023 but will only apply to companies doing business locally.
 And even with a 9% corporate income tax, which is one of the lowest in the world, Dubai is still very attractive from a tax standpoint.

-In addition to its tax benefits, Dubai makes it simple and straightforward to relocate there and become a resident.
+In addition the beneficial Dubai tax rate, Dubai makes it simple and straightforward to relocate there and become a resident.
 This is unlike most wealthy, high-tax countries where obtaining residency is cumbersome, and can be nearly impossible for many nationalities.
 Dubai, on the other hand, is open to pretty much anyone.

 They also created a very business-friendly environment that is not overregulated and where it is easy and cost-effective to set up a company.
 This is in stark contrast to much of the world where doing business has become a nightmare due to overregulation and high costs.